Benchmarking allows you to check how your finances compare with other similar schools or multi-academy trusts.

 - look at spend in these areas overall, as well as sub-categories of spend

-- compare your spend with other similar schools
+- compare your spend with other similar schools (or academy trusts)

 - inform your school development process